 pills every day.
 The Pill is an effective form of birth control, but even missing

 1 day increases the chance of getting pregnant.

-In general, how well
+In general, how well each type of

-affect how the Pill works for you.
+how the Pill works for you.

 How well a particular method of birth control works also depends on whether the